 This is a sample survey with a cross-sectional design.

-The basic objective of the survey is to produce estimates for the whole industry -- incorporated and unincorporated businesses.
-The data come from two different sources: a sample of all businesses with revenue above or equal to a certain threshold (Note: the threshold varies between surveys and sometimes between provinces in the same survey) and administrative data for businesses with revenue below the specified threshold.
-It should be noted that only financial information is obtained from administrative sources; e.g., revenue, expenses such as depreciation and salaries, wages and benefits.
-Characteristics such as client base and revenue by type of service are collected only for surveyed establishments.
+The basic objective of the survey is to produce estimates for the entire industry -- all the incorporated and unincorporated businesses.
+The data come from two sources: survey data for sampled businesses with revenue above or equal to a set threshold (note: the threshold varies between surveys and sometimes between provinces in the same survey), and administrative data for businesses with revenue below the specified threshold.
+It should be noted that administrative sources provide only financial information; e.g., revenue, and expenses such as depreciation, and salaries, wages and benefits.
+Information about characteristics; such as, client base and revenue by type of service is collected for surveyed establishments only.

+A list of businesses or frame is maintained by Statistics Canada's Business Register and is updated using administrative data.
 The frame is the list of establishments from which the portion eligible for sampling is determined and the sample is taken.
-The frame provides basic information about each firm including: address, industry classification and information from administrative data sources.
-The frame is maintained by Statistics Canada's Business Register and is updated using administrative data.
+The frame provides basic information about each firm including: address, industry classification, and information from administrative data sources.

-Finally the sample size is increased, mostly to compensate for firms that no longer belong in the industry: i.e., they have gone out of business, changed their primary business activity, they are inactive or are duplicates on the frame.
-After removing such firms, the sample size for 2006 was 506 collection entities.
+Finally, the sample size is increased, mostly to compensate for firms that no longer belong in the industry: i.e., they have gone out of business, changed their primary business activity, or they are inactive or duplicates on the frame.
+After removing such firms, the sample size for 2004 was 392 collection entities.